Council of Peace

 Jasher 35:1-20

-And all the kings of the Amorites came and took their stand in the field to consult with their counsellors what was to be done with the sons of Jacob, for they were still afraid of them, saying, “Behold, 2 of them slew the whole of the city of Shechem.”
+All the kings of the Amorites gathered in the field to consult their advisers about what to do regarding the sons of Jacob.
+They were still afraid, saying, “Look, 2 of them destroyed the entire city of Shechem.”

 Resolution